 In 2004 I learned how to transplant homeless coral fragments found on the seafloor onto life-supporting, artificial reefs.
 The photo above was taken in Bali.
 As you see these are quite large pieces of coral collected with many biologists and ocean lovers, like Tessa Divina pictured, focused on methods for reviving biodiversity in areas that had been devastated by dynamite and cyanide fishing, climate change, pollution, and disease.

 I'm going to describe how to easily attach much smaller fragments onto human-made reefs without harming them.
 This is useful for ocean and tank experiments.
-In another Instructable I will share more about the coral cultivation method I'm exploring, known as mineral accretion, electrolytic (or electrified) reefs, and recognized as offshoots of Biorock and Seacrete.
+In another Instructable I will share more about the coral cultivation method I'm exploring, known as electro-accumulation, mineral accretion, electrolytic (or electrified) reefs, and recognized as offshoots of Biorock and Seacrete.
 A totally fascinating amalgamation of chemistry, biology, ecology, art, electronics, and interdisciplinary innovation.

 TOOLS and SUPPLIES

 - Cloth Mesh Bag (for vegetables) to put your coral frags into as you carefully scope the seafloor.
 Depending on your diving level, make it easy for yourself to hold onto.
 I attach the drawstring to my wrist.
 You could also use a recycled plastic container with handles like the photo above I found on pinterest.